Higher analytic stacks and GAGA theorems: Examples of higher geometric stacks

 \subsection{Higher complex analytic stacks}

 Let $(\Stn_\C, \tauan)$ denote the category of Stein complex analytic spaces endowed with the analytic topology.
-The analytic topology $\tauan$ on $\Stn_\C$ is generated by coverings of the form $\{U_i\to X\}$ where every $U_i\to X$ is an open immersion and $\coprod U_i\to X$ is surjective.
+The analytic topology $\tauan$ on $\Stn_\C$ consists of coverings of the form $\{U_i\to X\}$ where every $U_i\to X$ is an open immersion and $\coprod U_i\to X$ is surjective.
 Let $\bPsm$ denote the class of smooth morphisms.
 The triple $(\Stn_\C, \tauan, \bPsm)$ is a geometric context in the sense of \cref{def:context}.
-The resulting geometric stacks with respect to the context $(\Stn_\C, \tauan,\bPsm)$ are called \emph{higher \canal stacks}.
+Geometric stacks with respect to the context $(\Stn_\C, \tauan,\bPsm)$ are called \emph{higher \canal stacks}.
 We will simply say \emph{\canal stacks}.

 Besides the analytic topology $\tauan$, we can consider the étale topology $\tauet$ on $\Stn_\C$.
-It is generated by coverings of the form $\{U_i\to X\}$ where every $U_i\to X$ is a local biholomorphism and $\coprod U_i\to X$ is surjective.
+It consists of coverings of the form $\{U_i\to X\}$ where every $U_i\to X$ is a local biholomorphism and $\coprod U_i\to X$ is surjective.
 If we consider geometric stacks with respect to the context $(\Stn_\C,\tauet,\bPsm)$, \cref{cor:equivalence_of_geometric_stacks} ensures that we obtain an equivalent definition of \canal stacks.

 Moreover, we can consider the whole category $\An_\C$ of complex analytic spaces.
 Similarly, we have geometric contexts $(\An_\C,\tauan,\bPsm)$ and $(\An_\C,\tauet,\bPsm)$.
 By \cref{cor:equivalence_of_geometric_stacks}, they all give rise to the same notion of \canal stacks.